azaccor/uc_delta_read/README.md

-This is a simple delta UC read example in R
+This is a simple Unity Catalog enabled Delta table read example performed in SparklyR